spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/triggers/gcs/_index.md

 Now we need to declare that the Pub/Sub trigger expects that a specific artifact matching some criteria is available before the pipeline starts executing.
-In doing so, you guarantee that an artifact matching your description is present in the pipeline's execution context; if no artifact for this description is present, the pipeline won't start.
+In doing so, you guarantee that an artifact matching your description is present in the pipeline's execution context.
+If no artifact for this description is present, the pipeline won't start.

 To configure the artifact, go to the __Artifact Constraints__ dropdown for the